poliastro/documents/README.md

 If some of previous proposals is finally accepted, it will be announced 27th, November.
-Because estimated time for all projects is 4 months, the NumFOCUS program can be concatenated with the GSOC'21 edition, which ensures a continues activity and development inside the poliastro community.
+Because estimated time for all projects is 4 months, the NumFOCUS program can be concatenated with the beginning of GSOC'21 edition, which ensures a continues activity and development inside the poliastro community.